-During the year, the Group's subsidiary, Bazalgette Ventures Limited, paid £57.6m (2017: £51.6m) of shareholder loan interest to the Group's shareholders and £3.4m of Shareholder loan principal was repaid (2018: £23.6m).
+During the year, £57.1m (2018: £51.6m) of shareholder loan interest has been received from its subsidiary Bazalgette Tunnel Limited and paid onto its immediate parent Bazalgette Ventures Limited.
+Furthermore, £3.4m of loan principal was received and repaid in the same manner in the year (2018: £23.8m).
 Further details of the shareholder loan notes are set out in note 11 of the financial statements.